Pull to refresh

 Overview

 For 117 years, no person had run a marathon in under two hours under standard race conditions.
-On Sunday morning in London, two did.
-Kenya's Sabastian Sawe crossed the finish line on The Mall in 1 hour, 59 minutes, 30 seconds, lopping 65 seconds off the previous world record.
-Ethiopia's Yomif Kejelcha, running his first marathon ever, finished 11 seconds behind him in 1:59:41.
+On Sunday morning in London, Kenya's Sabastian Sawe crossed the finish line in 1:59:30, beating the world record by 65 seconds, with Ethiopia's Yomif Kejelcha finishing 11 seconds behind in 1:59:41.

 Why it matters

-A physiological ceiling once treated as the limit of human endurance has been crossed in open competition — and three runners cleared it or came within a minute on the same day.
+The physiological ceiling once thought to be the limit of human endurance has been crossed in open competition—two runners achieved it on the same day.

 Key Indicators